msinton/random/Data-Intensive-Applications.md

 ### Summary
 Many problems are equivalent to consensus

-- Linearizable compare and set registers (decide atomically to set a value based on whether it currently equals a value)
+- Linearizable compare-and-set registers (decide atomically to set a value based on whether it currently equals a value)
 - Atomic transaction commit (DB decides to commit or abort a distributed transaction)
 - Total order broadcast (decide the order to deliver messages)
 - Locks and leases